Pupil Premium Grant Support

 Children who have been adopted from care, or who have left care under a Residential or Special Guardianship Order within England and Wales are also eligible for Pupil Premium Grant funding of £1900.
 This is designed to help the school achieve the best possible outcomes for these children.
-If you think your child meets this criteria, please contact Janine Slade, in confidence (email@example.com).
+If you think your child meets this criteria, please contact Alison Pain, in confidence (firstname.lastname@example.org).
 We understand that this is a sensitive issue and assure you we will treat the information given with the utmost discretion.

 Please click the link on the 'Related Files' menu to view Chailey School's pupil premium report for the current school year.Click here to contact us